 Disadvantage

-Modern authentication will have some limitations.
+Modern authentication has some copy limitations.
 For example, the top navigation in your pages and classic web parts will not be supported.
+To learn more, see Modern authentication copy limitations.

 Browser authentication